ballerina-guides/integration-tutorials/content-based-message-routing/README.md

         }
     ```

-- The backend call is a `POST` request to the backend hospital service to reserve the appointment.
+- Make a `POST` request to the backend hospital service to make the reservation.
 The `category` value is used as a path parameter.
-The response is assigned to the `resp` variable.

     ```ballerina
     ReservationResponse|http:ClientError resp = hospitalEP->/[category]/reserve.post({
         patient,
+        doctor,
         ...reservationRequest
     });
+    ```
+The expected payload in the request to make the reservation consists of four fields, namely `patient`, `doctor`, `hospital`, and `appointment_date`.
+The `reservationRequest` variable is used as a rest argument since it contains `hospital`, and `appointment_date`.
+The payload is specified directly as an argument to the remote method call.

+    ```ballerina
+    {patient, doctor, ...reservationRequest}
     ```

 - Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful)